synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 >Note: Append `-f /path/to/srm-extra-props.yaml` to the end of your helm command to ensure your changes override other values files in the helm command.

+Remember from now on to always reference your srm-extra-props.yaml file when you run the helm upgrade command.

 ## Specify Extra SAML Configuration

 Selecting SAML authentication in the Helm Prep Wizard will generate a config.json file with the following fields configured (field values are for illustrative purposes):